Part V: Ethical Considerations

 The question seems straightforward.
 It is not.

 “Wrong” is a word that presents itself as a conclusion but functions as a door.
 Open it expecting moral clarity.
 Inside: another door.
-Each ethical framework opens onto the next framework’s objection, and the architecture doesn’t terminate — it just keeps going, doors behind doors, until you stop asking where the room is and start asking why everything here is a door.
+Each ethical framework opens onto the next framework’s objection, doors behind doors, until you stop asking where the room is and start asking why everything here is a door.

 Is it wrong to create dependency in someone who is better served by independence?